 - Creating tests to improve the user interface

 Essentially, you will handle the smaller and simpler tasks that the development team will need to complete.
 Assisting experienced developers frees up their time to focus on the more advanced software and programming problems.
 While doing their legwork may not seem so glamourous, it also enables you to build your confidence and move onto solving more complex problems.

 Exact salaries vary depending on the employer you work for and their location.
-For example, tech professionals earn more in London than anywhere else.
+For example, tech professionals earn more in London than anywhere else in the UK.
 These higher salaries are justifiable because London is an expensive place to live and work.
 However, when we consider travel and general living expenses, you might actually be better off on a lower salary living outside London.

 Nevertheless, we can see a national average salary for this role by looking across the whole country.
 According to Glassdoor, the average Junior Front End Developer’s salary is in the region of £26,894 per year in 2021.

 Yes, you absolutely can further your career and maximise your earnings within this role.
 While you may start as a junior, you can go on to claim different and more experienced job titles.
 Typically, you can progress to becoming a Mid-Level Front End Developer, which means you can earn around £35,378 per year in the UK.
 Jobs within this bracket can vary, and your earnings can increase depending on your experience.

 After a few years of experience, you might progress to become a Senior Front End Developer, where you will be in charge of a team of juniors.
 At this point, your salary can increase to around £54,975 per year.